Dante-Cadiz/WeightingRoom2/README.md

 ### Admin Functionality

+- Administrators are able to create, edit, and delete events and their respective timeslots through accessing the site's admin panel

 ### Potential Future Features

 - Email-based signup and verification to ensure that site user is a member of the Weighting Room gym